 Dante wrote his long poem for Beatrice Portinari (that’s Bay-ah-TREE-chay) “Rojo,” my wife says to me one morning.
 We’re in the car on the way to the gym.
 We work out in the basement of the township senior center.
 Treadmills, ellipticals, exercise bicycles, a couple rowing machines—there’s always a few of these not in use.
 There are also number of pneumatic weight machines, for maintaining a senior citizen’s various muscle groups.
 You sit at these machines.
 They’re good for gentle […]

 When you get to Pahrump it feels like the end of the world.
 It’s California desert country, on the northwest edge of Death Valley National Park.
 Driving into town we pass Bride Street, Gravel Pit Road, and WTF Sand and Stone.
 Next to the Mobil where we gas up is a storefront church.
 It might have been a travel agency at one time, Anywhere But Here Travel.
 Now, in big letters above the door, between two crosses, the church identifies […]

 I’ve been having doubts about my hat.
 It’s a hiker’s hat, with a full brim all the way around, and a drawstring that hangs in front of my ears and can be cinched under my chin.
 I bought it sort of on the fly.
 It was a careless oh-what-the-hell purchase.
 I knew I would need a hat.
 In three weeks time we would be walking eight National parks.
 Unlike my wife, who looks great in hats (and she will tell […]

+There it is, a dinosaur footprint.
+How about that?
 We’ve just finished the lower Antelope Slot Canyon tour, outside Page, Arizona.
 Along the way our guide, Ryan, has been giving us a short course in geological history, which my wife translates from English into Italian for our friends Luigi and Adele.
 Her translations are brilliant, embellished by her impressive knowledge of American Indian culture.